+49 30 3642803 0 | info@permsecure.com

 The prior cleanup of the file shares with permSUITE and the subsequent connection to tenfold ensures a permanently secure folder structure.

-About the Author:
+About the Author

-Christoph Schulze is Senior Consultant at permSECURE.
-Since 2013 he has been designing and supporting file server projects and helping customers to optimize their permission concepts.
+Christoph Schulze is a Senior Consultant at permSECURE.
+He has been designing and supporting file server projects and helping customers to optimise their authorisation concepts since 2011.